Brigada: Plot

-The film proceeds in chronological order, apart from the scene at the beginning of the first episode before the opening credits, which was taken from Winter 1997.
+The series proceeds in chronological order, apart from the scene at the beginning of the first episode before the opening credits, which was taken from Winter 1997.

 Summer 1989

 The film begins in 1989 when Sergeant Alexander (Sasha) Belov, (nicknamed Bely, or white) has finished his national service in the Soviet Border Troops, and returns to his home in Moscow.
 He is greeted there by his three childhood friends, Kosmos Kholmogorov (or Kosmos (Kos)/Space), Viktor Pchyolkin (Pchyola/Bee), and Valery Filatov (Fil/Phil).
 His return, however, shows that perestroika has deeply transformed the Soviet Union life and both Kosmos and Pchyola have turned to criminal racket on Moscow's markets.
 They try to lure Sasha to join them, but Belov abruptly refuses and instead has ambitions to attain higher education in vulcanology.

 Belov also learns that his former girlfriend, Yelena Yeliseyeva (Lena, Lenka) has become a prostitute.
 Enraged, Sasha ventures to the disco, and finds her there, but an attempted conversation is interrupted by Yelena's pimp, Mukha (Fly).
 Having earlier prepared for a likely fight, Belov strikes Mukha in the face with a brass knuckle resulting in fracture.
 Before Mukha's fellow gangsters have time to beat up Sasha, Kosmos, Fil and Pchyola arrive and rescue their friend.

 What Bely did not know was that Mukha has strong ties in the Militsiya — his cousin Lieutenant Vladimir Kaverin (Volodya).
 After Mukha's recovery, Kaverin agrees to cover the revenge against Belov, which is likely to result in death.
 Belov instead comes to the gang's gathering and challenges Mukha to a 1-on-1 fight, which the latter loses.
 The fight also ends Belov's relationship with Lenka.

 Unlike Pchyola and Kosmos, Fil instead is keen on pursuing a sporting career in boxing.
 His ambitions are lost when a doctor diagnoses him with early symptoms of Parkinson's disease and does not allow him to continue boxing, yet at the same time offers him to compete in an underground Mixed martial arts club.
 Fil makes his fighting début there and is supported by his three friends, but the audience includes Mukha, who decides to take his chance to avenge Belov by stabbing him, when a brawl breaks out among the supporters.
 The brawl is broken up by a man, who fires several shots in the air, causing the crowd to run off.